websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-to-elasticsearch-7.md

 # Upgrading to Elasticsearch 7

 Elasticsearch 7 is supported for Liferay 7.3 out of the box.
-For specific version compatibility details, refer to the [Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360049238151).
+For specific version compatibility details, refer to the [Search Engine Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651).

 For Liferay 7.2, Elasticsearch 7 is supported via the [Liferay Connector to Elasticsearch 7](https://web.liferay.com/marketplace/-/mp/application/170390307) (version `3.x`).
 If you're upgrading to Liferay 7.3 or wanting to bring your existing 7.2 search engine to Elasticsearch 7, you must also upgrade your Elasticsearch servers.
 To set up a new Liferay 7.2 system, install Elasticsearch 7 and follow the [installation guide](../getting-started-with-elasticsearch.md).